 Say something like: 'I've been so impressed with the way you handled the extra load we put on you when your little brother was sick.
-You stepped up; made sure we ate healthy meals when we got home from the hospital, kept the washing up to date for us and even stacked the dishwasher.
+You stepped up; made sure we ate well.
+You kept the washing up to date for us & even stacked the dishwasher after you cooked.
 I really appreciate it.
 I don't know what we would have done without you.'

-6. Give your child a positive script to live up to, even if they occasionally blow it.
-And give them strategies so they can flip negative thinking around to something more in perspective.
+6. Give your child a positive script to live up to, so they learn they're a good person.

 Why Spend Postive Time Together?A father playing chess with his son can help create a positive relationship

 Best Parenting Advice.com is a high quality parenting website designed with child and family success in mind.
 It highlights what successful parents do differently to those who struggle.
 Best Parenting advice.com provides free online resources for busy parents who want the best practical advice on: how to give kids a best start in life, better tips for parenting toddlers, effective child rearing strategies, behaviour management tips, successful goal setting and organizational strategies for successful families, easy family dinner recipes, self-care tips for time-poor parents and free kids learning games.
 The aim of Best Parenting Advice.com is to provide quality practical parenting tips and advice to best help children and families succeed, using the convenience of a website.